celery/celery/docs/faq.rst

 **Answer:** Depends

-When using the RabbitMQ (AMQP) and Redis transports it should work out of the box.
+When using the RabbitMQ (AMQP) it should work out of the box.

 For other transports the compatibility prefork pool is used which requires a working POSIX semaphore implementation,